caleb531/youversion-suggest-raycast/README.md

 #### Preserve Line Breaks in Content?

-If checks, preserves the line breaks that are part of some Bible content.
+If checked, preserves the line breaks that are part of some Bible content.
 For example, if you want to copy a verse from the Psalms to your clipboard all on one line, then turn this preference off.
 This preference is on by default.